0ladayo/0ladayo/README.md

 - 💬 Ask me about anything
 - 📫 My LinkedIn is: [Oladayo Siyanbola](https://www.linkedin.com/in/oladayosiyanbola/)
 - ⚡ Fun fact: I love space 🚀🛰 and photography 📸.
+                I love Federer, Coldplay, The Script and Shawn Mendes

 ### Languages and Tools